prey176/Codebook/README.md

 ## 18. longestIncreasingSubsequence.cpp
   1. Longest Increasing Subsequence -> O (N Log N)
   2. DP Array -> dp [i] = Smallest element ending with LIS of length i-1.

+## 19. topologicalSortIterative.cpp
+  1. Used when we need to order some elements and there is a dependency between elements i.e. some elements only if other elements are there.
+  2. Will work if there is a Cycle.
+  3. Add Edges ( u,v ) in graph if v will come only after u comes.
+  4. Iterative Implementation.